 If you are simply growing a few plants for your own personal use then by all means trim, or don’t trim, to your liking.
 Although, if you wanted to sell some bud to a local dispensary then you should do a respectable job of trimming to make sure your bud looks like it belongs on the top shelf.

 There are two methods to choose from when it comes to trimming cannabis.
 One grower will swear on one method and another grower will convince you the other method is better.
 Some growers trim their marijuana before drying and this is called a wet trim as the leaves are still wet when the trimming process takes place.
 The other method is known as a dry trim.
 This is when you trim the leaves after the bud has already dried.
 It all comes down to personal preference although the wet trim seems to be the most popular method.

-For both methods, you will practically need the same equipment: good quality pruning scissors, larger pruning shears, rubbing alcohol (to clean the sticky residue off your scissors), rubber gloves, clean work area, and containers to organize the trimmed buds, untrimmed buds, and sugar leaves or trim.
+For both methods, you will practically need the same equipment: good-quality pruning scissors, larger pruning shears, rubbing alcohol (to clean the sticky residue off your scissors), rubber gloves, a clean work area, and containers to organize the trimmed buds, untrimmed buds, and sugar leaves or trim.

 Let’s first talk about a wet trim.
 The pros of this method are that there is only one round of trimming, so when it dries, the buds can go directly into a jar for curing.
 You can get a closer trim, fewer trichomes are lost, and some say it is faster.

 To begin your wet trim, you will use your large shears to cut the branches off the cannabis plant.
 You can hang your freshly cut buds on a line, so they don’t get squashed in the container near your workstation.
 You want to first remove the fan leaves starting at the base.
 The fan leaves will just be normal leaves without trichomes on them.
 You could save these fan leaves if you grew organically without pesticides and use them for juicing.